Transfer Credit Guidelines

 The Transfer Credit Database provides what other courses have already been successfully transferred from a given institution.
 If pursuing a course other than those already cataloged in this database, the student should submit a course description and syllabus for evaluation by the relevant department to their academic advisor.

 Students must submit an official transcript to their academic advisor as soon as possible after completion of the course at the outside institution.
-The Office of Student Academic Affairs prefers that students hand deliver transcripts to 180 Renaissance Park in its original sealed envelope.
+The Office of Undergraduate Academic Advisors prefers that students hand deliver transcripts to 180 Renaissance Park in its original sealed envelope.
 Opened transcripts cannot be accepted as valid for transfer credit.

 If necessary, students may also have the outside institution send the official transcript directly to their academic advisor, but this should only be in the event that students absolutely cannot hand deliver the transcript.